omicreativedev/go-quickstart/README.md

 cd my-first-go-project
 ```

-And, navigate to it using File > Open Folder...
+Or, navigate to it using File > Open Folder...

 4. Create your first module.
 This creates a go.mod file that tracks your project's dependencies.